Sexual Harassment Policy (includes Sexual Violence/Assault)

 If a person is mentally or physically incapacitated or impaired such that the person cannot understand the fact, nature, or extent of the sexual situation, there is no consent.

 In order to give effective consent, a person must be of legal age.
 In the State of Missouri, the legal age of consent is 14.
-(If you are over 18 but fewer than 21, the age of consent is 14.
-If you are over 21, you may not have sexual intercourse with anyone under 17.)
+(If a person is over 18, but fewer than 21, the age of consent is 14.
+If a person is over 21, the person may not have sexual intercourse with anyone under 17.)
 Sexual acts with someone less than 14 are a violation of state law and of this policy.

 V. Additional Applicable Definitions

 Force is the use of physical violence and/or imposing on someone physically to gain sexual access.
-Force also includes threats, intimidation (implied threats) and coercion that overcome resistance or produce consent (“Have sex with me or I’ll hit you.
+Force also includes threats, intimidation (implied threats) and coercion that overcome resistance or produce consent (For example, “Have sex with me or I’ll hit you.
 Okay, don’t hit me, I’ll do what you want.” or lying on top of a victim to prevent them from being able to move).

 Mental or physical incapacitation or impairment occurs when a person cannot make rational and reasonable decisions.
 In other words, the person is unable to understand the “who, what, when, where, why, and how” of their sexual interaction and, as a result, cannot give effective consent.
 A person may be mentally or physical incapacitated because of: